 Avantor associates should never disclose information to competitors, especially information about sales, prices, pricing strategy, terms and conditions of contracts, profit margins, distribution or marketing strategy, bidding plans, allocation of sales territories, commissions or compensation information, plans for obtaining or retaining customers or suppliers, or new products or services.
-If Avantor's membership in a trade association could result in sharing this type of information with competitors, the Legal department must review the information and the controls meant to prevent unintended disclosure before the information could be disclosed as part of the acquisition or sale of one of our businesses, or a potential joint venture, the Legal department must be consulted before any information is provided outside of Avantor.
+If Avantor's membership in a trade association could result in sharing this type of information with competitors, the Legal department must review the information and the controls meant to prevent unintended disclosure before the information is provided to the trade association.
+If this type of information could be disclosed as part of the acquisition or sale of one of our businesses, or a potential joint venture, the Legal department must be consulted before any information is provided outside of Avantor.